SamFrancis084/SamFrancis084.github.io/_posts/2026-05-26-my-blog-post.md

 				deform_dict[center] = deform_val #local
 				ChunkManager.global_deform_dict[chunk_pos] = deform_val #global on chunk manager
 ```
-In this function (that is called once at the start of the scene) we go through our for loop that’s the same size as our terrain’s size, and set the dictionary’s values to their default ones.
+In this function (that is called once at the start of the scene) we go through our for-loop that’s the same size as our terrain’s size, and set the dictionary’s values to their default ones.
 Here we are also setting a certain amount of them to 1 (or fill_amount) to turn them into the ground, however for the sake of deformation, this can be skipped.

 `var cube_values: Array[float] = get_cube_value(noise, cube_vertices, local_center, origin)`